 |3.6 (23.7)||1.3 (0.5 - 3.0)||1150 (18.7)||30.3 (19.0)||26.6 (16.3)|

-In some subjects, secondary colchicine peaks are seen, occurring between 3 and 36 hours post-dose and ranging from 39% to 155% of the height of the initial peak.
+In some subjects, secondary colchicine peaks are seen, occurring between three and 36 hours post dose and ranging from 39% to 155% of the height of the initial peak.
 These observations are attributed to intestinal secretion and reabsorption and/or biliary recirculation.

 Absolute bioavailability is reported to be approximately 45%.

-Administration of COLCRYS with food has no effect on the rate of colchicine absorption, but did decrease the extent of colchicine by approximately 15%.
+Administration of COLCRYS with food has no effect on the rate of colchicine absorption but does decrease the extent of colchicine by approximately 15%.
 This is without clinical significance.

-The mean apparent volume of distribution in healthy young volunteers was approximately 5 to 8 L/kg.
+The mean apparent volume of distribution in healthy young volunteers is approximately 5 to 8 L/kg.